Williamj83/stock-analysis/README.md

 This is done by refactoring code to loop through all the data one time in order to collect the same information.

 ## Results
-My experience was that the original code ran faster than the refactored code.
+My experience was that the refactored code ran faster.
 # Original Results
 ![Orignal Code](https://github.com/Williamj83/stock-analysis/blob/main/Resources/Orignal%20Code.png)
 # Refactored Results